brucedjones/pyck/README.md

 5. Set the build mode to Release, then build.

-6. Built files will be placed in build_directory/swig/Release/.
+6. Built files will be+ placed in build_directory/swig/Release/.
 Note: currently pyck.py is placed in build_directory/swig/ and should be copied in to build_directory/swig/Release/

 7. To run either,
     * Add build_directory/swig/Release/ to PATH